-At the time that Jesus lived, it would have been seen as a plus.
+At the time that Jesus lived, a wife would have been seen as a plus.
 Jesus was Jewish.
 The first commandment in the Jewish Scriptures is to ‘be fruitful and multiply’.
 Jews take this commandment so seriously that they have always endorsed marriage and sexual love.

 A Jewish wedding

 A Jewish man did not consider he had properly fulfilled his obligations to God until he was married.